Elias Paiyo

+Elias Paiyo is a Papua New Guinean professional rugby league player who represented Papua New Guinea in the 1995 and 2000 Rugby League World Cups.

 Early life

-Elias Paiyo is a Papua New Guinean professional Rugby League player who represented Papua New Guinea in the 1995 and 2000 Rugby League World Cups.
-Paiyo was born in Mt Hagen, the second youngest, and only son, in a family of five sisters.
+Paiyo was born in Mt Hagen as the second youngest child and only son in a family of five sisters.
 The family moved from Mt Hagen to Wabag, where the family originated from and where Paiyo's football career began.

 Playing career

 Paiyo began playing for local Wabag rugby league team, Tarakum, at the age of 14.
-He quickly demonstrated a natural flair for the game, being selected for the Enga Mioks representative team at the age of 15 with just a single season of playing rugby league under his belt.
+He was quickly selected for the Enga Mioks representative team at the age of 15 after a single season of playing rugby league.
 He was chosen for the Highlands Zone that same year but was ruled out of representative selection for being too young.
-Paiyo had made an impression, with the Maganis in Port Moresby inviting him to play for them.
+The Maganis in Port Moresby invited him to play for them.
 Paiyo went on to play for Tarangau as the five-eight from 1991 to 1995 while he was training to become a Prison Officer with PNG Correctional Services in Port Moresby.

 During that period he became a regular starter in the Port Moresby Vipers as the half/hooker in the SP Intercity Cup competition.
 He featured in the Vipers 1992 Premiership win and in 1993 the team finished as Runners-Up.
 Paiyo completed the match after suffering severe concussion mid-way through the first half.

 In 1993 he was selected to represent PNG in a game against the Fiji Batis in Port Moresby.
 Paiyo was the Vice-Captain.
 PNG won 35-24.

 Paiyo was named in the two-match test series against New Zealand in 1994 but was unable to take part as he was on a six-month national emergency deployment with 15 of his fellow Correctional Services officers and other police and defence force personnel, due to the eruption of two volcanos on the island of Rabaul.
-The explosion was so severe it caused the Rabaul township to be temporarily abandoned and moved to Kokopo.
-5 people lost their lives in the eruption.

 After completing his deployment, Paiyo returned to the Port Moresby Vipers.
 After another sensational season, Paiyo was named in the 1995 World Cup side and at a dinner for the World Cup squad, Paiyo was awarded the Sir James Jacob National Player of the Year medal.